theima/ein/README.md

 Elements added to the view will belong to the parent view.
 This means that any templates used will be using the parent views model.
 However the elements added to a view will be available for event registering for that view.

+### Styling views

+Views for an application should be viewed as one and the entire application should be styled as one.
+Therefore there are no stylesheets bound to views.

 #### Attributes

 There are a few custom attributes available to help handling the data.